JohnMusca/PHP-test-task/README.md

 ### Description:
-- Adds a list to mailchimp
+- Adds a list to mailchimp.
-- Adds a user to mailchimp list
+- Adds a user to mailchimp list.
-- Updates user in mailchimp list
+- Updates user in mailchimp list.

+### Documentation:
+- Located in the /docs folder.

 ### Configuration
-- Change the api key in config/config.php (the $api_key attribute)
+- Change the api key in config/config.php (the $api_key attribute).

 ###Usage instructions:
 - php manage.php